 Project MUSE® offers more than 200 quality journal titles from some 30 scholarly publishers.
 It covers the fields of literature and criticism, history, the visual and performing arts, cultural studies, education, political science, gender studies, economics, and many others.

-Kanopy is a platform that provides access to documentaries and other types of films.
-As of April 2019, not all content is automatically available to UIC users to control costs.
-If you are a faculty member who needs a film activated for a class, please use the request form in Kanopy or send a note to lib-electronic@uic.edu .
+Kanopy is an on-demand streaming video service for educational institutions that provides students and faculty access to more than 26,000 films.
+Kanopy provides students access to one of the largest collections of films in the world – including award-winning documentaries, training films and theatrical releases – on every topic imaginable.
+If you are a faculty member who needs a film activated for a class, please use the request form in Kanopy.
 Please include the class name and number, and the date the film is needed.